wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 But here's the challenge:

-``Our mandate is to build tools -- sophisticated, powerful, dynamic -- none of which, once built, shall ever fall under the leadership of any single, centralizd team, or company, or person, or developer, or committee, or entity.``
+``Our mandate is to build tools -- sophisticated, powerful, dynamic -- none of which, once built, shall ever fall under the leadership of any single, centralized team, or company, or person, or developer, or committee, or entity.``

 NO LEADERSHIP means:
 - no single tech companies (like twitter)